chongyang-wangcreate/XOS/README.md

-My Personal OS Project
+XOS - Personal Operating System Project

-Introduction
-This project represents the culmination of my passion for Operating Systems (OS) and the desire to truly understand how an OS works from the ground up.
-The main motivation behind creating my own OS was the realization that there are very few small and accessible OS options available to learn and experiment with.
-While exploring and understanding how an OS operates has always fascinated me, I also wanted to make it easier for others to dive into the world of OS development.
-My goal is for this project to be a resource that can help anyone interested in understanding OS principles.
+XOS is a lightweight, educational operating system project created to help developers and students gain hands-on experience and better understand the inner workings of operating systems.
+It serves as a resource for anyone interested in OS principles and development, with a focus on simplicity, modularity, and extensive documentation.
 Motivation

+This project represents the culmination of my passion for operating systems and the desire to understand how an OS works from the ground up.
+The main motivation behind creating XOS was the realization that there are few small, accessible OS options available for learning and experimentation.
+While I have always been fascinated by how operating systems operate, I also wanted to make it easier for others to dive into the world of OS development.

-I initially started this OS project simply out of love for OS development and a desire to understand its inner workings.
-However, as I continued, I felt a sense of purpose and mission — this project had to be completed!
-Despite having limited time (I could only work on it during weekends, nights, and holidays), I was determined to make this OS a reality.
-The journey has been long, and the project took a total of 1 year and 5 months to complete.
-Every spare moment was dedicated to it, and I went "all-in" on this endeavor, pushing through late nights (the latest being 4 AM) and weekends.
+I started this project out of sheer interest and love for OS development.
+However, over time, the project became a mission — it had to be completed!
+Despite having limited time, I worked on it primarily during weekends, nights, and holidays.
+It took a total of 1 year and 5 months to finish.
+The journey involved late nights (often until 4 AM) and weekends, but my passion, perseverance, and dedication drove me to push forward, learning valuable lessons along the way about focus, commitment, and patience.

-The project has been a combination of passion, perseverance, and dedication, which has proven to be the key to success.
-Through this journey, I have learned the importance of focus, commitment, and patience when pursuing any goal.

 Development Process
 Time Commitment

-Due to my limited time, I could only work on the OS during weekends, holidays, and after work.
-This led to a development period of 1 year and 5 months.
-Despite the long duration, I have been fully committed, putting in as much time as possible during my free hours.
+Due to time constraints, I could only dedicate limited hours to this project, working on it after work, on weekends, and during holidays.
+Despite the long development period, I was fully committed to completing the OS, using every available moment to push the project forward.

-Key Principles: Passion, Interest, and Perseverance The driving forces behind this project were my passion for OS development and my unwavering interest in how operating systems function.
-Perseverance played a huge role — even when the project seemed difficult and time-consuming, I kept pushing forward with the understanding that the key to completing any long-term project is resilience.
+Key Principles: Passion, Perseverance, and Learning

+This project was driven by my passion for operating systems and my deep interest in how they function.
+Even when faced with challenges, perseverance was essential.
+I learned that resilience is key to completing long-term projects — it’s not always easy, but it’s worth it.
 Features

-Lightweight Design: My OS is designed to be small, lightweight, and easy to understand.
-It's intended as a learning tool for others interested in operating systems.
+    Lightweight Design: XOS is designed to be small, lightweight, and easy to understand.
+It's intended as a learning tool for anyone interested in operating systems.
-Extensive Comments: The code is thoroughly commented to help others follow along with the development process and learn from it.
+    Extensive Comments: The code is heavily commented to provide insights into the development process, making it easier for others to follow along and learn.
-Modularity: The OS is structured in a modular way so that new components and features can easily be added in the future.
+    Modular Architecture: XOS is structured to allow easy addition of new features and components in the future.

+Installation and Setup

-To set up and run your OS project, follow these steps:
+To build and run XOS, follow the steps below.
-Compilation:

-To compile the operating system, you need to have a cross-compiler and a proper build environment in place.
-Once ready, you can compile the OS using the following command:
+Prerequisites:

+    QEMU: An emulator for ARM64 architecture.
+    Build Tools: Ensure you have make and other necessary build tools installed.

+1. Install QEMU for ARM64

+First, you need to install QEMU to emulate ARM64 architecture.
+You can install QEMU using the following commands based on your system:
+On Ubuntu/Debian:

 bash
-./build_script/build.sh make

-This command will compile the necessary source files and generate the bootable image for the OS.
-Running the OS:

-You can run the OS either on a virtual machine or in a simulator like QEMU.
-To boot the OS in QEMU, run the following command:
+sudo apt update
+sudo apt install qemu qemu-system-arm

+On macOS (using Homebrew):

 bash
-./build_script/run_os.sh run
+brew install qemu

+2. Build XOS

+Once you have QEMU installed, you can compile the XOS kernel using the provided build script.

+bash
+./build.sh make

-This will load the compiled kernel image and start the OS.
+This will compile the source code and generate the necessary files to run XOS.

-From here, you can set breakpoints, inspect memory, and step through the code line by line to troubleshoot and understand the behavior of the OS.

-Future Goals
+3. Run XOS

+After the build process completes successfully, you can run the operating system using QEMU with the following command:

+bash
+./run.sh run

+This will start QEMU and launch XOS in the ARM64 emulation environment.

-Though the OS is functional, I have plans to continue improving it and adding more advanced features, such as:
+Although XOS is functional, I have several plans for future improvements and features, including:

-Process management (multitasking)
-Support multi-core
+    Process Management: Implementing multitasking and process scheduling.
+    Multi-core Support: Enabling support for multi-core processors.
-Multi priority scheduling and fair scheduling
+    Advanced Scheduling: Implementing priority scheduling and fair scheduling algorithms.
-Better memory management
+    Memory Management: Further improving memory management techniques.
-Device driver support
+    Device Driver Support: Adding support for more hardware devices.
-More file system support
+    File System Improvements: Expanding file system functionality.
-Networking support
+    Networking Support: Adding networking capabilities.

 Contribution

-If you are interested in contributing to the project or learning more, feel free to open issues, submit pull requests, or check out the codebase.
+We welcome contributions to the project!
+If you're interested in contributing, here’s how you can get started:

+    Fork the repository: Create your own fork of the project.
+    Create a new branch:

+    bash
+    git checkout -b feature/your-feature

+    Commit your changes:

+    bash
+    git commit -am 'Add new feature'

+    Push your branch:

+    bash
+    git push origin feature/your-feature

+    Create a Pull Request: Open a pull request with a description of the changes.

+Please ensure that your code follows the project’s coding style and contribution guidelines.
+This helps maintain consistency and quality.
 Conclusion

 This personal OS project has been an incredible journey of learning, dedication, and passion.
-Although it took over a year to complete, the experience has been invaluable.
+Though it took over a year to complete, the experience has been invaluable.
 My hope is that others can use this project to better understand operating system concepts and gain hands-on experience in OS development.
 This project demonstrates that with the right motivation, commitment, and passion, it's possible to achieve great things even with limited time and resources.

-contribution
-We welcome anyone to join this project!
-If you are interested, please follow these steps:
-Fork's own warehouse
-Create your own branch: git checkout -b feature/your-feature Submit changes: git commit -am 'Add new feature'
-Push branch: git push origin feature/your-feature Create Pull Request
-Please follow our code style and contribution guidelines to ensure consistency and high quality of the project.
+Contact

+If you have any questions, suggestions, or feedback, feel free to contact us.
+You can also open issues or submit pull requests to help improve this project!

-Looking forward to your feedback and joining us
+Looking forward to seeing your contributions and having you join the development journey!
-We eagerly await your feedback and hope that you can join our development team to learn and grow together, and jointly promote the development and improvement of the operating system!

-If you have any questions or suggestions, please contact us through the following methods:

 email:rockywang599@gmail.com